robotastic/trunk-recorder/README.md

    - **broadcastifyApiKey** - *(Optional)* System-specific API key for Broadcastify Calls
    - **broadcastifySystemId** - *(Optional)* System ID for Broadcastify Calls (this is an integer, and different from the RadioReference system ID)
    - **audioArchive** - should the recorded audio files be kept after successfully uploading them.
 The options are *true* and *false* (without quotes).
 The default is *true*.
+   - **transmissionArchive** - should each of the individual transmission be kept.
+These transmission are combined together with other recent ones to form a single call.
+The default is *true*.
    - **callLog** - should a json file with the call details be kept after successful uploads.
 The options are *true* and *false* (without quotes).
 The default is *true*.
    - **minDuration** - the minimum call (transmission) duration in seconds (decimals allowed), calls below this number will have recordings deleted and will not be uploaded.
 The default is *0* (no minimum duration).
    - **bandplan** - [SmartNet only] this is the SmartNet bandplan that will be used.
 The options are *800_standard*, *800_reband*, *800_splinter*, and *400_custom*. *800_standard* is the default.